RTM 150. Introduction to Outdoor Education in the Backcountry (1)

 Prerequisite: Instructor consent.
 First of two supervised internships requiring completion of 200 hours in an approved setting in recreational sport management or hospitality, travel and tourism.
 The supervised internship is designed to provide a hands-on learning experience in management of recreational sport or tourism.
 The internship will be used as a basis for the culminating …

 RTM 693B.
 Supervised Internship II (3)

 Prerequisite: Instructor consent.
-Second of 2 supervised internships requiring completion of 200 hours in an approved setting in recreational sport management or hospitality, travel and tourism.
-The supervised internship is designed to provide a hands-on learning experience in management of recreational sport or tourism.
-The second internship should expand and provide further growth based on …
+Supervised internships requiring completion of 200 hours in an approved setting in recreational sport management or hospitality or travel and tourism.
+The supervised internship is designed to provide a hands-on learning experience in management of recreational sport or tourism or hospitality.

 RTM 697.
 Directed Comprehensive Studies (3)